FFE Transportation

-FFE Transportation Services, Inc. is the primary operating subsidiary of Frozen Food Express Services, Inc. The company is a Lancaster, Texas based temperature-controlled transportation company founded in 1943.
+FFE Transportation Services, Inc. is an American temperature-controlled transportation company that is the primary operating subsidiary of Frozen Food Express Services, Inc. Founded in 1943, the company is headquartered in Lancaster, Texas.
 It provides temperature controlled transportation services for over-the-road transportation.
-FFE also happens to be the only temperature controlled transportation services company in the United States that offers LTL services throughout the continental United States.

-FFE has terminals located throughout the United States in Texas, Georgia, Illinois, Florida, Oregon, Texas, Missouri, California, Utah, Colorado, New Jersey, North Carolina, Ohio and Connecticut.
+FFE has terminals located throughout the United States in Georgia, Illinois, Florida, Oregon, Texas, Missouri, California, Utah, Colorado, New Jersey, North Carolina, Ohio and Connecticut.

-As of 2013, FFE is now owned by Thomas and James Duff of Columbia, MS.
+Frozen Food Express Industries, Inc. went public in 1971.
+In 2013, the company returned to private ownership after being acquired by Thomas and James Duff of Columbia, Mississippi.